ipuhakka/BetAI/Documentation/BetAI.md

 ### Program arguments

 If user does not want to use default arguments, it is possible to set these by giving them as parameters when starting the program.
+These parameters need to be given after *filename*.

 All parameters are given in format *argumentName=argumentValue*.
 If parameter is a string type, it is placed in quotations.